brannden92/Projects/Sentiment_Stocks/README.md

 # Sentiment Analysis on FAANG Stocks

 ### Overview
-Web scraping news articles for each of the FAANG stocks from website finbiz.com into a Pandas data frame, performing sentiment analysis on each article title's and then visualizing with matplotlib
+Web scraping news articles for each of the FAANG stocks from website finbiz.com into a Pandas data frame, performing sentiment analysis on each article title's and then visualizing with matplotlib.

 ### Skills used in this project
 - Web scraping and HTML knowledge with BeautifulSoup package